Birds do it… bees do it…. sometimes my patients feel as if the only person who isn’t doing it is them.

 Pelvic floor exercises called Kegel exercises can help you become more aware of which muscles give you sexual pleasure.
 To perform these exercises, tighten your pelvic muscles as if you’re stopping a stream of urine.
-Hold for a count of five, relax and repeat.
+Hold for a count of five, relax, and repeat.
 Do this several times a day.

 5. Don’t over-complicate sex.

 Many of my patients are relieved when I instruct them to go home and have low key sex.
-Movies, the internet and books all show us sexual images that may seem unattainable and make us feel inferior.
-Remember that sex is first and foremost about energetic connection.
+Movies, the internet, and books all show us sexual images that may seem unattainable and make us feel inferior.
+Remember that sex is first and foremost about the energetic connection.
 Although sometimes it’s great to swing from the rafters, quiet gentle sexual connection can be just as rewarding and less daunting.
 While we’re on the subject it’s good to bear in mind that sex doesn’t have to be a marathon.
 Researchers at Pennsylvania State University found that most couples found lovemaking sessions of between 7 to 13 minutes to be optimal.